 California College Promise Grant Fee Waiver Online Application

 * These standards are based upon the federal poverty guidelines, as published each year by the U.S. Department of Health and Human Services.
 Under Title 5 of the California Code of Regulations, the student or student's family must have a total income in the prior year (in this case, 2015) that is equal to or less than 150% of the U.S. Department of Health and Human Services Poverty Guidelines based on family size.

-You have applied for financial aid (FAFSA) and have been determined to have an unmet need by the U.S. Department of Education.
+You have applied for financial aid (FAFSA/or CA Dream Act Application for undocumented students, DACA, and AB 540) and have been determined to have an unmet need by the U.S. Department of Education.
 A Minimum Unmet Need of $1,104 is required.
 For more information please contact the Financial Aid Office.

-Once you are awarded a fee waiver, it will be applicable for the entire Financial Aid year fall, spring, and summer).
-You must reapply for FASFA every new school year!!
+Once you are awarded a fee waiver, it will be applicable for the entire Financial Aid year summer, fall, and spring).
+You must reapply for FASFA or DREAM Application every new school year!!

 If you qualify for a Promise Grant fee waiver by the deadline and have already paid registration fees, you may receive a full refund for the waived fees by completing an Application for Refund of Enrollment Fees, available on our FORMS page (Request for Refund of Enrollment Fees) or at Admissions and Records Office, Building 1600 (Second Floor).
 Note: If a student retroactively demonstrates eligibility for a fee waiver at any time during the academic year, the College may reimburse the students for the fees paid, even if one or more terms have been completed.
 Reimbursements may be paid to students only within the current academic year.
 There shall be no reimbursements after June 30 of the academic year.
 If a student becomes ineligible after receiving a Promise Grant Fee Waiver, the college has the option of pursuing recovery of the ineligible fees.